acacia1021/instagramclone/README2.md

-# Project 3 - *instagramclone Part 2*
+# Project 3 - *Parsetagram Part 2*

-**instagramclone** is a photo sharing app similar to Instagram but using Parse as its backend.
+**Parsetagram** is a photo sharing app similar to Instagram but using Parse as its backend.

 Time spent: **12** hours spent in total